AleksPlot/AleksPlot/README.md

 ## Objective

-My journey in army and life has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey through military service and personal projects led me to develop a strong interest in IT infrastructure, cybersecurity, and security-focused engineering.
+I am currently focused on building practical hands-on experience through home lab environments and real-world projects.

  ## Skills